Harry Hooper (cricketer)

 John Harry Patrick Hooper (born 14 January 1986) is an English former first-class cricketer.

 The son of the cricketer Mike Hooper, he was born at Tooting Bec and was educated at Charterhouse, before going up to Oxford Brookes University.
-While studying at Oxford Brookes, he played first-class cricket for Oxford MCCU from 2006–08, making seven appearances.
+While studying at Oxford Brookes, he played first-class cricket for Oxford MCCU from 2006 to 2008, making seven appearances.
 He scored 265 runs in his seven matches at an average of 29.44 and a high score of 79, one of two half centuries that he made.